mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Individuality is still important within the pack and each member strives to become the most dominant.
-This contest for leadership is based upon an individual’s charisma and influence but although members of a pack are competitive, the good of the pack comes first and members know they can always count on their
+This contest for leadership is based upon an individual's charisma and influence but although members of a pack are competitive, the good of the pack comes first and members know they can always count on their